stelzinga/MF/MGT_80.Tools.md

 - Voting Members: people accountable for *and* having the authority to make decisions for Proposals made.
 They can also make new Proposals through the Chair.
 - Non-Voting Members: people who are Subject Matter Experts (SME) in relation to one or more Topics.
 - Guests: people acting as SME for a Topic that may not require standing membership, or people who may use the outcome of the Committee as input of another Committee or other Process.

 Depending on the Committee it is possible for a Voting Member to delegate the voting power to a delegate.
 This is valid only if the Terms of Reference permit such delegation.

 A *Quorum* refers to the minimum number of Voting Members necessary for a Decision to be made and to be valid.
-Every Committee has a Quorum, and that rarely changes for a given Committee.
+Every Committee has a Quorum, and it rarely changes for a given Committee.
 There is no general rule on how to establish a Quorum.
 However, for a given Committee, the rules for a Quorum are formalised in the Terms of Reference, see below.
 If the Quorum cannot be met the session has to be adjourned i.e., suspended to be continued later.

 ### Committee Proposals & Decisions
 Decisions a.k.a.
 Resolutions consists of a binary approved/no approved, yes/no, accept/reject or similar construct, of a specific Proposal through a vote.
 This means that Proposals need to be presented in a form that facilitates such vote, which is often achieved by framing the Proposal as a question e.g. , "Do the Voting Members approve the following Proposal to ..." or more formally "Do the Voting Members approve the motion to ...".
+Alternatively, Resolutions are stated as a fact, and the Voting Members are merely asked to approve the statement.

 There are two key types of Proposals:
-1. Proposal to *do* something i.e., if the Proposal is approved, an Action will be taken.
+1. Proposal to *do* something i.e., if the Proposal is approved, an Action will be taken, these are more *forward looking* in nature.
 2. Proposal to *agree* on Information provided without leading to an Action i.e., if the Proposal is approved, a formal record exists that the Committee saw and agreed with the Information.
+Such proposals tend to be *backward looking*.

 The approval of a Proposal may require unanimity or just a majority.
 Approvals can be accompanied by one or more conditions restricting the scope or the actual implementation of the Proposal.
-Some or all Voting Members can have the right of Veto which means a single Vote can reject a Proposal.
+Some, or all Voting Members can have the right of Veto which means a single Vote can reject a Proposal even if it has a majority of the Votes.

-It is important to note that it is possible to have Committees whose purpose it is not to make decisions.
+It is important to note that it is possible to have Committees whose purpose it is not to make Decisions.
 This framework, however, as mentioned earlier, assumes Decisions *are fundamental* to a Committee.
 There are two reasons for this:
 1. If no Decision is taken, any purpose of a Committee is really questionable.
 2. As mentioned above, it is possible to construe a Decision for a Proposal to merely agree on Information provided.

 ### Committee Topics
 Proposals presented for approval relate to one or more Topics.
-Conceptually, a Topic is either concerned with the Run of Production, the Change of Production or a combination of these and it can concern both the *result* of Run/Change or the *manner* in which Run/Change are conducted.
+Conceptually, a Topic is either concerned with Management, Business Functions, or Operations (Run of Production, Change of Production) or a combination of these.
+It can concern the *result* of Run/Change, the *manner* in which Run/Change are conducted or the manner in which Management with the aid of Business Functions drives and oversees both.
 As a Committee concerns recurring meetings, the Topics themselves are often recurring as well.
 If a Topic is not recurring it is an ad-hoc Topic (which could be an action point of a previous meeting).
 The list of Topics for each meeting are reflected in the Committee's *Agenda*.
+To illustrate what Topics could include:
+- Finances of a company (income statement, balance sheet, audit financial statement, budget review, ...)
+- Projects (scope, progress versus plan, cost versus plan, ...)
+- Suppliers (performance, cost, onboarding new ones, ...)
+- Assets (inventory, quality, cost, ...)
+- Staff (conduct, performance, salaries, ...)
+- Activities (performance, incidents, ...)
+- Clients (profitability, onboarding, ...)
+- Environment (competitors, political, regulatory, tax, ...)

 ### Committee Information
 The Topics for Proposals rely on Information a.k.a.
 Intel.
 As explained elsewhere, Information and Data are related.
 Data is defined as individual facts, whereas Information is the organisation, interpretation and visualisation of those facts i.e., a Process is involved to transform Data into Information.
 Therefore, assuming Data w/r to a Topic is available it needs to be transformed such that it yields Information for a Proposal to be made and for the Committee to base its Decision for the Proposal on.
 Depending on the Information type, the determination of whether a Proposal is required can be framed within the information creation process.
-For example, if the Topic is related to the monitoring of a production aspect "Number of failures of some Asset ...", "Percentage of breaches of protocol of some process", the Information creation process can dictate the use of a threshold like a cap or floor above or below which a Proposal has to be made, but below or above which such Proposal is not necessary.
+For example, if the Topic is related to the monitoring of a production aspect "Number of failures of some Asset ...", "Percentage of breaches of protocol of some process", the Information creation process can dictate the use of a threshold like a cap or floor above or below which a Proposal has to be made, but below or above such Proposal is not necessary.
 This could be something like: "If threshold is breached the information is presented in the appendix, else an explanation needs to be provided and a proposal needs to be formulated."
 The manner in which Information is produced including thresholds as well as the manner in which they are used to yield Resolutions should be reflected in the Terms of Reference.
 In many cases, the Data collection and Information creation as preparation of the Committee can be, and often is, more time consuming than the actual meeting.
+The Information that forms the basis of decisions is very important.
+In many cases it is sent ahead of the Meeting so that the Committee Members can prepare.

 ### Committee Purpose
 Ultimately the purpose of a Committee is to make Decisions.
-However, not every Committee makes on the same Topics of course.
+However, not every Committee decides on the same Topics.
 As such, a given Committee focuses on a group of Topics or type of Topics across a given Scope e.g., Client Onboarding, Quality Control of the assembly line, etc.

 A specific type of Committee is the *Oversight Committee*:
 - Company Board Meeting, Executive Committee